apollographql/apollo-server/docs/source/federation/entities.md

 ```

 This pattern is helpful when different services interact with different fields of an entity.
 For example, a `reviews` service might refer to products by their UPC, whereas an `inventory` service might use SKUs.

-> You cannot list multiple primary keys when you [extend an entity](#extending), only when you declare the entity in its originating service.

 ### Defining a compound primary key